 Yes, although it is in your favor to know what school you want to attend and what career path you want to pursue.

-No. Scholarship recipients can attend any accredited college, university, or community college, as well as any accredited technical school or vocational school.
+No. Scholarship recipients can attend any accredited college or university, as well as any accredited technical school or vocational school including, but not limited to, cosmetology, car or equipment repair, and all health care and safety professions.

 No. Scholarship funds may also be used at vocational or technical schools and community colleges.

 Scholarship applicants may be asked to attend an interview, but this is not typically the case.
-Students may be invited to committee or donor appreciation events.
+Students may be invited to meet their donor at a lunch or reception and are expected to attend if invited.

-Most applications are submitted digitally through our online portal, but some applications may require a paper submission.
+All applications are accessed and submitted digitally through our online portal.

-After a scholarship decision has been reached, applicants will be promptly notified of their award status via email.
+After a scholarship decision has been reached, applicants will be notified of their award status by email and asked to log back into the application portal to accept or decline the scholarship award.
 Please keep in mind that once a decision has been reached, it cannot be altered in any way unless under extraordinary circumstances.

 FAFSA stands for “Free Application for Federal Student Aid” and is used to apply for different types of federal, state, and private financial aid for education.
-According to the FAFSA website, FAFSA "is the first step in the financial aid process."
+FAFSA is often the first step in the financial aid process.

-FAFSA may be completed on the web at https://www.fafsa.ed.gov or possibly at your school if they participate in Electronic Data Exchange (contact your school for this information).
+FAFSA may be completed on the web at studentaid.gov, and possibly at your school if they participate in Electronic Data Exchange (contact your school for this information).

 FAFSA can also be completed by paper.
 It may be possible to obtain a hard copy at your school.

 As soon as possible!
+The FAFSA should be available starting in October of each year as of 2025.
 The earlier in the year that you apply, the quicker you will get a response.
 Conversely, the later in the year you apply, the longer it will take to get a response.
-Depending on the time of year in which you are applying, there may be multiple FAFSA applications available for different academic years.
+Depending on the time of year during which you are applying, there may be multiple FAFSA applications available for different academic years.
 Please ensure that you are applying for the academic year for which your scholarship will be awarded.
-For instance, if you are applying for a scholarship that will be awarded for Fall 2021 – Spring 2022, you should complete the 2021–2022 FAFSA application that becomes available in October 2020.
+For instance, if you are applying for a scholarship that will be awarded for funding for the 2025-2026 academic year, you should complete with 2025-2026 FAFSA application.

 It is recommended that you have filed your tax return prior to completing your FAFSA, but it is not required.
-It will take longer if you have not filed your family’s taxes.
-Please visit the FAFSA website at https://www.fafsa.ed.gov for more information.
+It may take longer if you have not filed your family’s taxes with it.

 A college aid award letter is provided to the student by the college they will be attending.
 It lists the cost of attending the college and aid that is available to the student for the upcoming school year, including grants, scholarships, work-study, and loans.